What Does a Judge Do?

 - Verbal Communication: It is imperative that the instructions that judges provide during a hearing or trial are clear.

 - Writing: Judges must clearly write decisions and instructions.

-The U.S. Bureau of Labor Statistics predicts job growth for judges to be slightly lower than average job growth for all occupations from 2016–2026, at 5 percent compared to 7 percent.
+The U.S. Bureau of Labor Statistics predicts job growth for judges will be 5% from 2016 and 2026, which is slightly lower than the 7% average job growth for all occupations.

 Government budget concerts could limit job growth for judges working for local, state, and federal government agencies.